What is Segment 1?

 How do I get my certificate?

-After the student completes the class, their drives and the written test, your certificate will be emailed to you within 5–10 business days.
-It will be emailed to both the parent and student emails on file in the Net Driver Ed account created during registration.
+After the student completes the class, their drives, and the written test, your certificate will be uploaded to your student portal within 5–10 business days.

 What forms of payment do you accept?

 We accept Visa, MasterCard, and Discover.
 If you need to make other payment arrangements, feel free to call our corporate office.
 We also accept payment from government organizations as well.
 If you do not have one of these cards available to you, we also accept pre-paid Visa, Discover, and MasterCard.

 What do I need to bring to the first day of class?